 Simon- The Stables Manager

-Having started his Torridon career as our 1887 restaurant’s food and beverage duty manager, Simon Ribalet recently became our new The Stables manager, taking on a new role with a different team with a different atmosphere.
+Having started his Torridon career as our 1887 restaurant’s food and beverage duty manager, Simon Ribalet recently became our new manager of Bo&Muc and The Beinn Bar, taking on a new role with a different team with a different atmosphere.
 We sat down with him to find out how he’s been able to expand his hospitality experience whilst at The Torridon, and how he’s finding his new position.

 What is your role here at The Torridon?

-As The Stables Manager, my role is to manage all food & beverages operations.
+As Manager of Bo&Muc and The Beinn Bar, my role is to manage all food & beverages operations.
 Mostly, I will guide the team to deliver a five-star service, with passion and interest.
 Productivity and team performance are also priorities as we aim to develop people skills during their working time with us.
-I also take care of check ins and check outs for our 12 bedrooms.

 What originally brought you to work at The Torridon?